GlodoUK/odoo-devenv/guides/windows_subsystem_for_linux.md

   * Mapping network drives to the `\\wsl$\Ubuntu\...` path sometimes fails across different Insider builds However mapping directly to the distro via the GUI always works; https://github.com/microsoft/WSL/issues/3854#issuecomment-465886991

-[1] As of time of writing WSL2 is only available on Windows 10 Release 2004, or Windows 10 Insider >= build 18917
+[1] As of time of writing WSL2 is only available on Windows 10 Release 2004, or Windows 10 Insider >= build 18917.
+If you are on insider builds ensure you are running >= build 19037 (prior versions are somewhat buggy).